tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 Configure Network
 =================

-1. Scroll to the bottom and add a NIC attached to the **SQLDB** network
+1. Scroll to the bottom and add a NIC attached to the **MYSQL** network

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image22.png